 If you’re visiting Florianopolis, it will be more than likely for its beaches.

-No matter what your purpose is or how long you have on the island, I highly recommend you try at least one of my following recommendations.
+No matter what your purpose is, or how long you have on the island, I recommend you try at least one of the following things to do.

 Arriving in Florianopolis

 I looked at how to get to Florianopolis and ended up arriving by bus from Puerto Iguazú.
 The island has its own airport.

 Meaning, there are various ways to arrive here, depending on where you’re traveling from.